puluosite/techblog/modern_c++.md

     void may_share(const shared_ptr<widget>&); // "might" retain refcount
     void reseat(shared_ptr<widget>&);          // "might" reseat ptr
     ```
     + **always copy a local shared_ptr when use get() to pass down the call tree when shared_ptr callee**
-      from R.37: Do not pass a pointer or reference obtained from an aliased smart pointer
+      from R.37: Do not pass a pointer or reference obtained from an aliased smart pointer/
+      i.e. only use smart_ptr that is a local copy.
     ```c++
     void f(int* p) {xxx}
     shared_ptr<int> gsp = make_shared<int>(1);